timotejroiko/tiny-discord/docs/InternalSharder.md

 ### connect

-Emitted when a shard connected to the gateway.
+Emitted when a shard connects to the gateway.

 |parameter|type|description|
 |-|-|-|